Preheat the Oven: Preheat oven to 375°F (190°C) with the rack in the center.

 Combine the Wet & Dry Mixtures: Gradually add the dry ingredients to the wet ingredients, stirring with a whisk or spatula until just combined.
 Do not overmix; a few small lumps are okay.

-Bake: For a standard 9x5-inch loaf, bake for 55-65 minutes.
-For mini loaves, bake for 20-25 minutes.
+Bake: For a standard loaf, bake at 375°F (190°C) for 25 minutes and reduce the oven to 350ªF (175°C) for an additional 30-40 minutes.
+For mini loaves, bake at 375°F (190°C) for 15 minutes and reduce the oven to 350°F (175°C) for an additional 10-15 minutes.
 Bread is done when a toothpick or cake tester inserted into the center comes out clean or with a few moist crumbs.
-If the top browns too quickly, tent loosely with aluminum foil.

 Storage: Store at room temperature in an airtight container for up to 3 days.
 Refrigerate for up to 1 week or freeze (wrapped tightly in plastic and foil) for up to 3 months.
 Thaw at room temperature before serving.